 The Symposium is open to up to 65 undergraduate students who are in their junior year of studies (3rd year and above), as well as postgraduate students (Masters students and PhD candidates) from departments listed here.

 Priority will be given to first-time participants.

 The International Olympic Academy will facilitate the transportation of the participants by bus from Athens to Olympia.

-Accommodation (double room) and meals (Breakfast, Lunch) on the IOA premises will also be offered by the International Olympic Academy.
+Accommodation (double room) and meals (breakfast and lunch on the IOA premises) will also be offered by the International Olympic Academy.

 The IOA and the CHS do not cover airfare and other incidental expenses associated with the presence and participation in the symposium, beyond those described above.

-This is a non-fee-based event, and the participants will be given certificates of attendance during the closing ceremony of the Symposium.
+This is a non-fee-based event, and the participants will be awarded certificates of attendance during the closing ceremony of the Symposium.

 The application for the Symposium is now open and the application deadline is Sunday, May 12, 2019, midnight (Eastern European Summer Time).
 The Symposium is addressed to students from these Departments.
 Selected participants will be notified via e-mail in early June.